-Our mission is to empower anyone who has been affected by cancer - whether they are fighters, survivors or supporters/caregivers - to find the support and answers they need from people who have been through similar experiences.
+Our mission is to empower anyone who has been affected by cancer.
+Whether you are a fighter, survivor or supporter/caregiver, you can find the support and answers you need from people who have experienced similar situations.

 Who is I Had Cancer for?

-- Fighters: People currently diagnosed with cancer who are looking for information and support from other people who have been there or who are going through similar experiences.
+- Fighters: People currently diagnosed with cancer who are looking for information and support from other people who have been through a similar experience and understand.

-- Survivors: Those who have overcome their diagnoses and are looking for support through survivorship, or hoping to inspire and help others who have been recently diagnosed.
+- Survivors: People who have overcome their diagnoses and are looking for continued support or hoping to inspire and help others who have been recently diagnosed.

 - Supporters: Caregivers or supporters who have been with their loved ones through their cancer diagnoses and are looking for support or to exchange information.

 It all began with three words: "You have cancer."
-Mailet Lopez was 33 when she was diagnosed with breast cancer in 2008.
-She had great support from family and friends, but still found that they couldn't fully understand what she was going through.
-She spent a lot of time searching online, but couldn't find a resource that easily connected her to someone who could answer all of her questions:
+When Mailet Lopez was diagnosed with breast cancer in 2008 at the age of 33, she had great support from family and friends, but still found that they couldn't fully understand what she was going through.
+She spent a lot of time searching online, but couldn't find a resource that easily connected her to someone who could answer all of her questions, such as:

 "Should I get a second opinion?"

 "What are treatments like and how do I deal with side effects?"